19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/50 Coins/Alchemist Kit.md

 # Alchemist Kit

-The components required to for the user to prepare [Elixirs](../../../Magic/Spellcasting/Spellcasting%20Procedures/Alchemy%20Based%20Spellcasting.md), but only for [1st Level Spells](../../../Magic/Spells/Spells%20by%20Level/Level%201/1st%20Level%20Spells.md).
+The components required to for the user to do [Basic Alchemy](../../../Magic/Crafting/Basic%20Alchemy.md).

 A crucible, mortar and pestle, and cauldron.

-An [Alchemist Apparatus](../1000%20Coins/Alchemist%20Apparatus.md) is required for higher level spells.
+An [Alchemist Apparatus](../1000%20Coins/Alchemist%20Apparatus.md) is required for [Crafting Magic Items](../../../Magic/Crafting/Crafting%20Magic%20Items.md).

 | Quantity of Item | Item Slots | Price |
 | ---------------- | ---------- | ----- |